 Cost: £165 per hour session

 Mercedes offers a variety of popular workshops focusing on the fusion of Vinyasa Flow Yoga, Strengths Based Mindfulness and Positive Psychology.
 Ranging from 2hrs to a full day in length, these sessions are customisable to suit varying groups and themes.
-See below for an example of the workshops on offer or click on the Events page to find out about any positive psychology inspired sessions or master classes with Mercedes.
+See below for an example of the workshops and positive psychology inspired sessions or master classes with Mercedes.

 Absolutely.
 Positively.
 Happy!